piotrdelikat/fet-data-extractor/README.md

 ## Description

 The `fet-datasheets` project is designed to extract values of electronic components from datasheets in PDF format.
-It converts PDF files into images and then analyzes these images to extract relevant information such as component names, manufacturers, specifications, and other pertinent details.
+It converts PDF files into text or images and then analyzes these images to extract relevant information such as component names, manufacturers, specifications, and other pertinent details.
 The extracted data is formatted as JSON for easy consumption.

 ## Features

+- Extracts text from PDFs.
-- Converts PDF datasheets to high-quality images.
+- Converts PDF datasheets to high-quality images used for text extraction with OCR or Visual LLM.
-- Reads and analyzes images to extract component information.
+- Analyzes text or images to extract component information.
-- Utilizes Athropic and OpenAI's API for multi model image analysis.
+- Utilizes Athropic model Sonnet-3-5 for extracting V Plateau value from Gate Charge chart.
 - Outputs the extracted data in JSON format.

 ## Installation